otavioschwanck/mood-nvim/handbook.md

 `SPC v` open a blank terminal
 `:Term command` open a terminal with the command

+# Command mode

+On command mode `:`, you can press C-v to paste, `C-a` to go back one word, and `C-e` to go forward one word.

 ## Additional Lsp Servers
 To install additional servers, look for the plugin CoC